Acoustic Double Glazing · Melbourne Manufactured

 The Complete Solution

-• Entire system replaced — new uPVC frame, new glass unit, new compression seals, new hardware.
+• Entire system replaced, with new uPVC frame, new glass unit, new compression seals, new hardware.
 No acoustic compromises from the existing installation

-• Gas cavity engineered to specification — 14–26mm argon fill optimised for target Rw rating and noise frequency profile
+• Gas cavity sized to specification — 14–26mm argon fill tuned to the target Rw rating and noise frequency profile

-• Full operability maintained — tilt and turn, casement, sliding — windows function normally after installation
+• Full operability maintained — tilt-and-turn, casement, or sliding configurations function normally after installation

-• Simultaneously improves thermal performance by up to 70% — lower energy bills from day one
+• Simultaneously improves thermal performance by up to 70%, producing lower energy bills from day one

 • Full acoustic performance as rated — Rw 38–46 achievable without compromise from existing frame degradation